mudler/LocalAI/examples/query_data/README.md

 ## Requirements

-For this in order to work, you will need LocalAI and a model compatible with the `llama.cpp` backend.
-This is will not work with gpt4all, however you can mix models (use a llama.cpp one to build the index database, and gpt4all to query it).

-The example uses `WizardLM` for both embeddings and Q&A. Edit the config files in `models/` accordingly to specify the model you use (change `HERE` in the configuration files).

-You will also need a training data set.
+You will need a training data set.
 Copy that over `data`.

 ## Setup